Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 #.
 Navigate to the ``HISTORY`` page and click on the `Received` tab.
 #.
 Find the transaction based on the date and time at which point the order was completed to verify that you've succesfully received your payment.

-Getting a Sales Report for Tax Purposes
+Get a Sales Report for Tax Purposes
 ---------------------------------------

 Due to the current stage of development of the Particl marketplace (Beta), an integrated tax reporting system isn't included yet but is planned to be added at a later time during the Beta phase of development.
 You can, however, manually inspect your transaction and order history at any point in time to get the data you need to report your taxes.